1jour1vin

 Food and wine pairings

-Enjoy as an aperitif, or to enhance white meats, poultry, and fine cold or hot charcuterie, or fish and seafood...
+Enjoy as an aperitif, or to complement white meats, poultry, and fine cold or hot cuts of meat, as well as fish and seafood...

 Bettane & Desseauve